History of St Denys'

 St Denys’ Church is well known for the marvellous wall paintings which still decorate large areas of the interior and date from the 13th, 14th and 15th centuries with texts of a later date.
 For several centuries they were completely covered over, and it was only in 1893 during restoration work to the nave that a fall of plaster revealed fragments of decoration.
 Further investigation resulted in the discovery of a number of substantial early paintings and the realisation that they must have once covered almost every available surface.
 Since the 1890’s many of the paintings have faded badly, but the rest of these that can still be clearly seen are on the chancel arch and in the Nevill Chapel.
 In several places in the nave there are some small areas of wall painting indicative of the whole church having once been decorated.

 To His left is the kneeling figure of the Virgin Mary and to the right is St John.
-Below Him there are the heads of two monks which are thought to be a reference to the priory established in the 8th century.
 To the upper left is a representation of paradise and below is a figure probably of St Peter at the gate.
 Lower down the arch, on the left hand side, there is a 14th Century representation of a winged St Michael weighing the souls of the departed.
 To the left of St Michael, in the north aisle is an early 14th century representation of the Incredulity of St Thomas with the risen Christ on a background of five-petalled roses.
-The inscription above the pulpit appears to be the Ten Commandments (now badly faded).
+The faded inscription above the pulpit was decipherable in living memory as the Lord’s Prayer.

 On one window splay in the Nevill Chapel is seated a nude female figure holding a distaff and on the opposite splay a foot can be seen; it is most likely that Adam and Eve are portrayed here.
 They were painted in the 14th century over the 13th century masonry pattern.
 Restoration work revealed further 13th and 14th century patterns including unusual coloured flowers on long stalks on the splays of the high blocked window above the west arch.
 On the north splay of the east window of the Chapel there is a 14th century figure of St Gabriel.
-It is thought that on the opposite splay would have been the Blessed Virgin Mary but there is now no trace of her.
+It is thought that on the opposite splay would have been the Blessed Virgin Mary.
+Together they would have depicted the Annunciation.

 Coat of Arms of George 1